 Due to a major decline in freight volumes, SBI retired the M/V Super Shuttle service and returned to tug & barge services for the CNMI.

 Opened PACDIM to support Organic Assets as well as provide a home base for CMC.

 CMC awarded sole source contract in 2013 to operate and maintain former Guam SRF.
 This begun CMC's presence in commercial Ship Repair and Industrial Services on Guam.
 Facility was renamed to PACDIM SRF.

 CMC performed ship repair services on all U.S. Military assets visiting Guam totaling 10 MTAs and 14 VRs from 2013 – 2017.

-After expiration of sole source contract a new ship repair contract was issued and 3 IDIQ holders were selected to perform ship repair services.
+After expiration of the sole source contract, a new ship repair contract was issued and CMC was identified as one of 3 IDIQ holders that were selected to perform ship repair services on Guam.